-Build a fundraising event plan.
+Build a fundraising event plan in person.

-Unfortunately we may not use online donation tools including Facebook, GoFundMe, or other tools used to collect online donations.
+Unfortunately we may not use online donation tools including Facebook, GoFundMe, or other tools (Venmo, Paypal, etc.) used to collect online donations.
 This is in part to our partnership with Special Olympics International.

-Recruit, train, and manage volunteers.
+• Recruit, train, and manage volunteers.